prudentj/labs-guides/docs/topics/review-apps-heroku.md

 *** Setting Up Review Apps Steps ***

-1. Create a Pipeline by going to `new` and clicking the dropdown then clicking on `create new Pipeline`
+1. Create a Pipeline by going to your heroku ashboard and going to `new` and clicking the dropdown then clicking on `create new Pipeline`

 2. Make sure to add the repo you want to connect the Review Apps Pipeline to